NHSDigital/record-a-vaccination-guidance/app/managing-users.md

 In the Manage users section, you can see invited, active and deactivated users.

-Invited users are those who have yet logged in.
+Invited users are those who have not yet logged in.
 Deactivated users are those who have either not logged in to RAVS for 90 days, or have been deactivated by a lead administrator.

 ## Adding new users